Firefighters Try To Contain Wildfire Destruction On Greek Island - UrduPoint

 Greek officials have already blamed climate change for the extreme heat, and the UN released a major report on Monday showing how the threat from warming is even more acute than previously thought.

-Two people have been confirmed dead in Greece and eight in Turkey, while dozens have been hospitalised.
+Two people have been confirmed dead in Greece and eight in Turkey as a result of the fires, while dozens have been hospitalised.

-Greece said vital aerial reinforcements were en route to Evia to help firefighters, with Russia and Turkey promising to help.
+The Greek government said vital aerial reinforcements were en route to Evia to help firefighters, with Russia, Turkey and Israel sending additional help.

 Many of the other fires that have hit Greece have stabilised or receded, but on Evia -- Greece's second largest island after Crete -- the blazes are being helped by wind and a rugged, forested landscape.